xrcyz/Knowledge-Base/README.md

 let condition2 = (self == 1 && neighbors == (2|3));
 let output = 1 / (1 + exp(-10*( condition1 + condition2 - 0.5 )));
 ```
-You can view test implementation in the browser [here](https://openprocessing.org/sketch/1236584).
+You can test this implementation in the browser [here](https://openprocessing.org/sketch/1236584).

-Interestingly, since every cell in a cellular automata applies this neural network as the update rule, then this is technically a "convolutional neural network".
-The four layers (9 inputs, 4 hidden, 2 hidden, 1 out) of our neural network form the "kernel" or "filter"; a grid of kernels is applied to the input image to manufacture the output image.
+Interestingly, since every cell in the cellular automata shares the same update rule, then this is technically a "convolutional neural network".
+The four layers (9 inputs, 4 hidden, 2 hidden, 1 out) of our neural network form the "kernel", and a grid of kernels are applied to the input image to calculate the output image (the next state of the cellular automata).
 Our CNN has a "kernel size" of 3, a "step" of 1, and "pads" the input image by wrapping out-of-bound pixels to the opposite edge.

-Using this perspective, we can take a guess at how a convolutional neural network performs its computations.
+Using this perspective, we can take a guess at how other convolutional neural networks perform their computations.

 [![Interactive Node-Link Visualisation of Convolutional Neural Networks](/images/aharley%20cnn%20visualisation.png)](https://www.cs.ryerson.ca/~aharley/vis/conv/flat.html)

-The image above is an [Interactive Node-Link Visualisation of Convolutional Neural Networks](https://www.cs.ryerson.ca/~aharley/vis/conv/flat.html) by [Adam Harley](http://www.cs.cmu.edu/~aharley/)..
+This [visualisation](https://www.cs.ryerson.ca/~aharley/vis/conv/flat.html) by [Adam Harley](http://www.cs.cmu.edu/~aharley/) shows the filters and layers used to classify handwritten digits.
+Convolution layer 1 contains six filters, in which every pixel represents the output of a kernel, and each kernel is performing a logical test on the corresponding region of the source image.
+Filters 1 and 6 detect horizontal edges, filters 3 and 4 detect diagonal edges, filter 2 detects vertical edges, and filter 5 remains a mystery for the ages.
+In the next layer, Downsampling layer 1, the "max pooling" operation performs a logical OR by preserving the max values.

+What is Convolution layer 2 doing?
+Most likely it is combining the earlier booleans to generate complex booleans, still localised to areas of the image.
+For example, a combined vertical plus horizontal test might be used in classifying 4 and 7.

+**What is the hype with machine learning?**

+- A basic neural net is a classifier.
+It decides if data is above or below a classifying line.
+Useful but not super exciting.
+- With a little sauce you can run the neural net in reverse, starting with a classification working backwards to a sample point.
+This can be used for generating novel samples (faces, art, ...).
+- If you take a generator, and feed it back into a classifier,then you get a generative adversarial network.
+This trains the generator to match training data.
+- If you take a classifier, and feed it into a generator, then you get an autoencoder.
+This trains the encoder to find efficient descriptors of the training data.
+- If you you take a classifier, and train it in on actions in an environment, then you get Q learning.
+This matches states to actions for highest reward.
+- If you take a series of classifiers, and use them to map an image to a bank of class arrays, then you get a convolutional neural net.
+The individual classifiers ("kernels") are trained to extract features from an image.

 **What is supervised and unsupervised machine learning?**